How to Build an Effective Email Management System Without Daily Stress

 Should I keep old emails?

-Archive important ones; delete the rest.
+Archive important ones and delete the rest.

 Are email filters useful?